 A highlight of the College's cultural event series, the Ware Lecture on Peacemaking is part of the multifaceted Ware Colloquium on Peacemaking and Global Citizenship.
-It is delivered annually under the auspices of the College's Center for Global Citizenship, the Ware Colloquium, created through the generous sponsorship of Judy S. '68 and Paul W. Ware.
+It is delivered annually under the auspices of the College's Center for Global Understanding and Peacemaking, the Ware Colloquium, created through the generous sponsorship of Judy S. '68 and Paul W. Ware.